 Analyzing the results, one can conclude that the number of visitors is steadily increasing, as can be better seen in the following Figure 22, where the results are presented per month.
-With the exception of August (due to summer vacation) and taking into account that September has been counted only up to 15th, the number of website visitors is steadily increasing, as the content is finalized and the project increases its impact.
+Apart from August (due to summer vacation) and considering that September has been counted only up to 15th, the number of website visitors is steadily increasing, as the content is finalized, and the project increases its impact.